ectweitmann/book-club-ui/README.md

 # 📚 Book Club 📚

 Welcome to Book Club--your new go-to app where you can find out all the details about the latest bestsellers!
-If you're a reading lover, you've come to the right place.
+If you're a book lover, you've come to the right place.

 Deployed Application here: [Book Club]()